ddella/OpenSSL/Digital Signature/RSA-Sig.md

 ```shell
 openssl dgst -sha256 -sign private-key.pem -out rsa-encrypted.sig test.txt
 ```
->The command above signed the hash value, not the file or data.
 >An **RSA** signature is *kind of encrypted*.
 You can't read the file `rsa-encrypted.sig`

 **Optional, you can skip to the next step**